ANNOUNCES THE 2020 SEASON:

 Gloucester Stage Company, 267 East Main Street, Gloucester, MA 01930

-SINGLE TICKET PRICES: Single Ticket prices are $15 to $48 with discounts available for Preview Performances, Senior Citizens, Military Families, and College Students and those under 18 years of age.
+SINGLE TICKET PRICES: Single Ticket prices range from $15 to $48 with discounts available for previews, senior citizens, military families, college students, and youth under 18 years of age.
 For detailed ticket information visit www.gloucesterstage.com

-PAY WHAT YOU WISH: SATURDAY, SEPTEMBER 28, 2 PM: Gloucester Stage is committed to inclusion and diversity, including socio-economic status.
+PAY WHAT YOU WISH: Gloucester Stage is committed to inclusion and diversity, especially socio-economic status.
 Pay What You Wish performances are the first Saturday Matinee (2pm) of each production, allowing access to the arts for all.
 No one is turned away for lack of funds and donations can be made before or after the show.

-CAPE ANN NIGHTS: FRIDAY, SEPTEMBER 27, 7:30 PM; SATURDAY, SEPTEMBER 28, 2 PM & 7:30 PM; WEDNESDAY, OCTOBER 2, OCTOBER 9 & OCTOBER 16, 7:30 PM: Enriching our local community is key to our mission impact.
-Residents of Cape Ann can purchase $25 tickets at Preview Performances and every Wednesday of each production.
+CAPE ANN NIGHTS: Enriching our local community is key to our mission impact.
+Residents of Cape Ann (Gloucester, Rockport, Manchester and Essex) can access $25 discount tickets to previews and Wednesday night performances.
 Limit of 2 (two) per household.
 Tickets can be purchased by calling the Box Office 978.281.4433, with a valid address.